 There is also a condition called backpack palsy or, to be more accurate, backpack brachial plexus palsy.
 It is much more common in military recruits but can occur in children.
 Often unilateral, the paraesthesia, pain and sensory loss in addition to possible muscle wasting are due to neuropraxia of the brachial plexus.

 Does it make a difference if teenagers take some of the rubbish out of their bags?

 Rodríguez-Oviedo P, Santiago-Pérez MI, Pérez-Ríos M, Gómez-Fernández D, Fernández-Alonso A, Carreira-Núñez I, García-Pacios P, Ruano-Ravina A. Backpack weight and back pain reduction: effect of an intervention in adolescents.
-Pediatric research.
+Pediatric Research.
 2018 Jul;84(1):34.

-This Spanish group targetted teenagers with an educational intervention.
+This Spanish group targeted teenagers with an educational intervention.
 This comprised of a one-hour session on posture, the effects of backpack weight and some healthy lifestyle advice.
 They found that the intervention arm of the trial did indeed have (statistically significant) lighter bags moving forward in the younger cohorts but not in the older ones.

 Mathur H, Desai A, Khan SA.
 To determine the efficacy of addition of horizontal waist strap to the traditional double shoulder strap school backpack loading on cervical and shoulder posture in Indian school-going children.
 Int J Phys Med Rehabil.
 2017;5(434):2.

 If you want to reduce the usual bag-induced postural slump these authors, looking at 60 children, suggest that adding a waist strap to the usual two shoulder straps could make all the difference.